gliderlabs/cmd/docs/guides/run-api.md

 git log --no-merges --raw --since="$*"
 ```

 This otherwise normal shell script with a special Cmd shebang does a few things.
-First it sets up an Alpine Linux environment with `bash` and `git` to run in, then using Bash it clones a repository 10 commits back but hiding the output, and then it runs `git log` using an argument specifying how far back in time to look.
+First, it sets up an Alpine Linux environment with `bash` and `git` to run in, then using Bash it clones a repository 10 commits back but hiding the output, and then it runs `git log` using an argument specifying how far back in time to look.

 You might notice the clone depth of 10 can optionally be configured with `$DEPTH`.
-We’ll leave that, but we will need to configure `$REPO` before we run the command or it will run and immediately exit in error.
+We’ll leave that, but we *will* need to configure `$REPO` before we run the command, or it will run and immediately exit in error.

 We’ll pipe this script into Cmd.io as a new command called `recent`: